 possibilities for this.
 The easiest is if the fix came in the form of a

-pull request that was merged into the master branch.
+pull request that was merged into the main branch.
 Whenever GitHub merges

-a pull request it generates a merge commit in the master branch.
+a pull request it generates a merge commit in the main branch.
 This merge

 commit represents the full difference of all the commits in the pull request